zd4y/discordbot/README.md

 **To do:**

-- [ ] Use GINO instead of SQLAlchemy
+- [ ] Use an asyncronous SQL driver instead of SQLAlchemy

 ## Setup/Usage